 The Documents, Pictures, and Videos pages have been incorporated to let you control which apps can access your files.
 Also, moving forward, if an app needs access to your files, you’ll be prompted to allow or deny this permission.
 In addition, there’s a new File System page to allow or deny apps access to all your files, including those in the Documents, Pictures, Videos, and OneDrive folders.

 Alongside with the ability to limit the bandwidth Windows 10 uses to download system and apps updates, starting with version 1803, the Delivery Optimization page allows you to limit the download bandwidth that is use for foreground downloads.

 If you’re unfamiliar, “foreground downloads” are those when you interactively start a download.
 For example, when you click on “Check for updates” or start downloading an app from the Microsoft Store.

 In addition, when Windows Update scans, downloads, and installs updates on a PC connected to AC power, Windows 10 will prevent the device from going to sleep if it isn’t in active use (for up two hours) to give the system a chance to complete the update.

-The Windows Defender page is being renamed to Windows Security, and now, it provides status and access to the different areas of security guarded by Windows Defender.
+The Windows Defender page is being renamed to Windows Security, and now, it provides access to the different areas of security guarded by Windows Defender.